leiyam2266/google_script/README.md

 # google_script
-write some app base on google
+write some script base on google